swimlane/pyews/docs/index.rst

    )

-For more information about creating a `UserConfiguration` object, please see the full documentation here:
+For more information about creating a :doc:`configuration/userconfiguration` object, please see the full documentation.

-Now that you have a `UserConfiguration` object, we can now use a Service Endpoint.
-This example will demonstrate how you can identify which mailboxes you have access to by using the `GetSearchableMailboxes` EWS endpoint.
+Now that you have a :doc:`configuration/userconfiguration` object, we can now use a :doc:`services/serviceendpoint`.
+This example will demonstrate how you can identify which mailboxes you have access to by using the :doc:`services/getsearchablemailboxes` EWS endpoint.

-Once you havec identified a list of mailbox reference ids, then you can begin searching all of those mailboxes by using the `SearchMailboxes` EWS endpoint.
+Once you have identified a list of mailbox reference ids, then you can begin searching all of those mailboxes by using the :doc:`services/searchmailboxes` EWS endpoint.

-The returned results will then be deleted (moved to Deleted Items folder) from Exchange using the `DeleteItem` EWS endpoint.
+The returned results will then be deleted (moved to Deleted Items folder) from Exchange using the :doc:`services/deleteitem` EWS endpoint.

 .. code-block:: python
    :linenos: